Tommy Rettig: Early life and acting career

 Rettig later told interviewers that he longed for a life as a normal teenager, and after four seasons, he was able to get out of his contract.
 He was also critical of the treatment and compensation of child actors of his day.
-He reportedly received no residual payments from his work in the Lassie series, even though it was later very popular in syndication, widely shown under the title Jeff's Collie.
+He reportedly received no residual payments from his several years work in the Lassie series, even though it was later very popular in syndication re-runs, widely shown under the changed title Jeff's Collie.

 Rettig graduated in 1959 from University High School in Los Angeles.
-In the same year at the age of 18, he was cast as Pierre in the episode "The Ghost of Lafitte", set in New Orleans, of the ABC western series The Man from Blackhawk, starring Robert Rockwell as a roving insurance investigator.
+In the same year at the age of 18, he was cast as Pierre in the episode "The Ghost of Lafitte", set in New Orleans, of the ABC short-lived western series The Man from Blackhawk (1959–1960), starring Robert Rockwell as a roving insurance investigator.
 Actress Amanda Randolph was cast in the same episode, as Auntie Cotton.

-As a 19-year-old, Rettig had a prominent guest-starring role in the January 1961 Wagon Train episode "Weight of Command".
-Then in its fourth season on NBC, Wagon Train was the second highest-rated series that year on American network television.
+At age 19, Rettig had a prominent guest-starring role in the January 1961 Wagon Train episode "Weight of Command".
+Then in its fourth season on NBC, Wagon Train was the second highest-rated prime-time series that year on American network television.
 The 5 ft 4 in (164.5 cm) Rettig played the part of a 16-year-old boy, Billy, who is traveling with his family on the wagon train.
-Although his father reluctantly allows his son to go on a buffalo hunt with assistant trailmaster Bill Hawks (Terry Wilson), Billy frets that his father doesn't think of him as being a man yet.
+Although his father reluctantly allows his son to go on a buffalo hunt with assistant wagon master Bill Hawks (Terry Wilson), Billy frets that his father doesn't think of him as being a man yet.
 When the hunters are attacked by a band of renegade Indians, they take refuge in an empty house.
-Hawks manages to escape, but wagonmaster Seth Adams (Ward Bond) makes the difficult decision not to attempt Billy's rescue, lest the entire wagon train be vulnerable to attack.
+Hawks manages to escape, but the wagonmaster Major Seth Adams (Ward Bond) makes the difficult decision not to attempt Billy's rescue, lest risking the entire wagon train to be vulnerable to attack.
 Hawks, who had promised Billy he would be rescued, is outraged by the decision to abandon the besieged youth to his fate.
 When Billy manages to survive the Indian attack on his own, he earns his father's respect.